cyclejs-community/redux-cycles/README.md

 }
 ```

-See a real world example [cycle autocomplete](https://github.com/lmatteis/redux-cycle-middleware/blob/master/cycle/index.js).
+See a real world example: [cycle autocomplete](https://github.com/lmatteis/redux-cycle-middleware/blob/master/cycle/index.js).

 This middleware intercepts Redux actions and allows us to handle them using Cycle.js in a pure dataflow manner, without side effects.
 It was heavily inspired by [redux-observable](https://github.com/redux-observable/redux-observable), but instead of `epics` there's an `ACTION` driver observable with the same actions-in, actions-out concept.
 The main difference is that you can handle them inside the Cycle.js loop and therefore take advantage of the power of Cycle.js functional reactive programming paradigms.

 ```
 npm install